-It is clear from the data that there are gaps in such project management ‘basics’ such as planning, reporting and stakeholder engagement.
-We expect to see scores of 75%+ when an area is working well, but scores for many aspects of execution are in the early 60’s.
+It is clear from the data that there are gaps in project management ‘basics' such as planning, reporting and stakeholder engagement.
+We expect to see scores of 75%+ when an area is working well, but scores for many aspects of execution are in the early 60's.

-So, you may be thinking: ‘Ok so the problem is execution. …that can’t be too hard to fix – can it?’
+So, you may be thinking: ‘Ok, so the problem is execution. …that can't be too hard to fix – can it?’
 Well, not so fast!
-Like so many issues in today’s organizations, it is more complex than at first it might seem.
+Like so many issues in today's organizations, it is more complex than at first it might seem.

 As one of our partner colleagues says: ‘What seems like the problem is often not the real problem.
-Or at least it is not the full problem!
+Or at least, it is not the full problem!
 This would certainly appear to be the case with respect to the success of strategic priorities.

-Review the data from those executive teams tasked with delivering on Strategic Priorities and a more complex picture emerges.
+Review the data from those leader teams tasked with delivering on Strategic Priorities and a more complex picture emerges.
 It will illuminate a range of barriers to execution that include structure, systems, leadership and culture.

 Most important of all the data will reveal deficiencies in the set-up of many project teams.
 It is amazing, for example, how many don’t have the right people in the right roles doing the right work and working together in the right way.

 This is the surprising backdrop against which the shortcomings in terms of strategic project management must be seen.
 It suggest that challenges in the execution of strategic priorities are a symptom, rather than the root cause of the problem.